tokawa-ms/DailyAzureUpdatesGenerator/README_EN.md

 # Azure Updates RSS Feed Processing Application

-This application reads Azure Updates RSS feeds, summarizes Azure Update information that has been updated within a specified time period using Azure OpenAI's GPT-4.1-mini model in Japanese, and outputs the results in Markdown format.
+This application reads Azure Updates RSS feeds, summarizes Azure Update information that has been updated within a specified time period using Azure OpenAI's GPT-4.1-mini model in English, and outputs the results in Markdown format.

 ## Features

 - **Robust RSS feed retrieval**: Tries multiple URLs to ensure reliable feed acquisition
 - Filtering of new updates within specified time periods
-- Japanese summary generation using Azure OpenAI
+- English summary generation using Azure OpenAI
 - Detailed report output in Markdown format
 - Comprehensive error handling and retry functionality
 - Detailed logging and monitoring